MachineLemonade/docs/v0.10/ee-overview.md

 When you create an Airflow deployment in Astronomer, the following components are installed:

-* [Scheduler](https://airflow.apache.org/scheduler.html) - Used to schedule Airflow DAGs and tasks.
-This process parses DAGs, determines dependencies and decides when DAGs should run and when tasks are ready to be scheduled.
-Tasks are sent to the celery task queue to be processed by Airflow workers
+* [Scheduler](https://airflow.apache.org/scheduler.html) - Determines dependencies and decides when DAGs should run and when tasks are ready to be scheduled.
 * [Webserver](https://airflow.apache.org/ui.html) - Airflow’s web UI used to view DAGs, Connections, variables, logs etc.
 * [pgBouncer](https://pgbouncer.github.io/) - Provides connection pooling for Postgres.
 This helps prevent the Airflow database from being overwhelmed by too many connections.
 * [StatsD](https://github.com/statsd/statsd) - Provides DAG and task level metrics from Airflow.
 Astronomer collects these metrics and pushes to a centralized view in Grafana
 * Celery components:
-  * [Worker](https://docs.celeryproject.org/en/latest/userguide/workers.html) - A service running to process Airflow tasks.
-You can scale up the number of workers you have to increase the throughput of tasks in your environment.
-Uses celery distributed task queue
+  * [Worker](https://docs.celeryproject.org/en/latest/userguide/workers.html) - A service running to process Airflow tasks, which can be scaled up to increase the throughput.
   * [Flower](https://flower.readthedocs.io/en/latest/) - Web UI for Celery distributed task queue.
 Used to monitor your Airflow worker services
   * [Redis](https://redis.io/) - In memory data store used as the backend by the Celery task queue